graf3net/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

 * YANG is a transport-independent data modeling language: Many of the YANG modules are used to exchange data between NETCONF/RESTCONF clients and servers ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241), [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)).
 However, YANG can thus be used independently of NETCONF/RESTCONF.

-* The IETF defined a

 *	The IETF specified a comprehensive list of models which cover various layers and components.
 For example: